waikato-datamining/image-dataset-converter/README.md

   -e EXCLUDED_CLASS_LISTERS, --excluded_class_listers EXCLUDED_CLASS_LISTERS
                         The comma-separated list of class listers to exclude.
                         (default: None)
+  -T {pipeline,generator}, --plugin_type {pipeline,generator}
+                        The types of plugins to generate the help for.
+                        (default: pipeline)
   -p NAME, --plugin_name NAME
                         The name of the plugin to generate the help for, generates it for all if not specified (default: None)